moby/moby/docs/sources/userguide/trust.md

 #### API
 The Trust Server can have one or multiple ways to make queries.
-The socket must be over TLS to prevent MITM sniffing of sent content,  a false statement cannot be generated through MITM.
+The socket must be over TLS to prevent MITM sniffing of sent content.
+Because grants are by definition shareable and self verifiable, a MITM will be unable to create or alter statements.
+However TLS should still be used to ensure that a MITM cannot remove revocation statements.

 ##### via REST

+`POST /graph/` - Query the graph for grants

-The Trust Server has a single endpoint which accepts signed content via the request body and returns an array of statements via the response body.
+The Trust Server has a single endpoint for graph queries which accepts signed content via the request body and returns an array of statements via the response body.

-`POST /graph/`
+`POST /grants/` - Add grant to trust graph

+Request body contains a signed grant, no response body is expected.

+`POST /keys/<namespace>` - Create grant to associate public key with user

+Request body is public key to associate with account.
+Returns grant created.

 #### Namespacing
 Any given trust server may be responsible for the entire or subset of the